CIBC Initiates Coverage on Victoria Gold (TSE:VGCX)

-Equities researchers at CIBC began coverage on shares of Victoria Gold (TSE:VGCX) in a research note issued to investors on Tuesday, TipRanks reports.
-The firm set a “buy” rating and a C$24.00 price target on the stock.
+CIBC initiated coverage on shares of Victoria Gold (TSE:VGCX) in a report released on Tuesday morning, TipRanks reports.
+The brokerage issued a buy rating and a C$24.00 price target on the stock.

-Separately, Pi Financial cut their price objective on Victoria Gold from C$23.00 to C$20.50 and set a “buy” rating for the company in a research report on Friday, December 17th.
+Separately, Pi Financial reduced their target price on shares of Victoria Gold from C$23.00 to C$20.50 and set a buy rating for the company in a report on Friday, December 17th.

 Victoria Gold Corp. acquires, operates, explores, and develops mineral properties in Canada and the United States.
 The company primarily explores for gold deposits.
 Its flagship property is 100% owned Dublin Gulch property, which hosts the Eagle and Olive-Shamrock Gold deposit covering an area of approximately 555 square kilometers located in central Yukon, Canada.